Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Conclusion and Discussion

 \section{Conclusion and Discussion}

-With the increasing interest in applying vision-language models, we present a careful study on the behaviors that create challenges to be useful in the open-world settings.
+As interest in vision-language models grows, we present a novel benchmark and comprehensive study on the behaviors that create challenges to be useful in the open-world settings.
 First, we demonstrate that VLMs perform inconsistently on concepts of different semantic granularity.
 Based on our experiments, the performance discrepancy is due to the biased distribution of training data.
-Second, we show that vision language scores mostly measure similarity rather than correctness and can be distracted by various factors, including the amount of information in the text and image area of the concept.
-Therefore, cross-modality similarity scores do not distinguish close but wrong text inputs.
-These behaviors create challenges for zero-shot recognition to reply on the scores between images and free text descriptions.
+Second, we show that vision language scores mostly measure similarity rather than correctness and can be distracted by the specificity of text.
+The scores are higher when the specificity of text are closer to the captions in the training data.
+This issue cannot be systematically solved by fine-tuning wit hard text mining.

-Although we do not propose any approach to address found issues, there are directions where we can make efforts.
-First, the training data account for the granularity discrepancy and the incapability for correctness, and thus we can improve these issues by augmenting the text with a more balanced concept distribution and including hard negatives and positives to help the model to learn to output correctness instead of similarity.
-Hard negative training has been demonstrated to be effective for contrastive learning~\citep{robinson2020hardneg} and VLMs~\citep{yuksekgonul2022vlmbow}.
-Second, the two encoders + embedding similarity design naturally leads to difficulties in recognizing the correctness.
-For example, the true captions and the captions with small errors are supposed to have similar embedding from a uni-modal perspective, which leads to close scores with the same image embedding.
-Therefore, a more powerful cross-modality fusion module is necessary to reasoning between visual and textual features that enable opposite output on similar text input.
-Lastly, large language models (LLM) trained on significantly richer text data can potentially alleviate the challenges we observed.
-We designed a simple language-only experiment, included in Appendix, to demonstrate the potential of using generative LLM to address the observed challenges.
-Developing and evaluating VLMs with generative LLMs for recoginition tasks is interesting future directions.
+While our study doesn't offer complete solutions for the identified issues, we suggest several promising avenues for improvement.
+Firstly, addressing the granularity discrepancy and specificity sensitivity could involve enhancing the training data.
+This can be achieved by augmenting text with a more balanced concept distribution and incorporating hard negatives and positives, possibly using large language models for assistance.
+Secondly, the dual encoder and embedding similarity approach inherently complicates correct recognition.
+For instance, true captions and slightly erroneous ones may have similar embeddings from a uni-modal view, resulting in close scores with identical image embeddings.
+A more advanced cross-modality fusion module could be key in discerning between visual and textual features, enabling distinct outputs for similar textual inputs.
+Lastly, large language models (LLMs) trained on more diverse text data might help mitigate the challenges we've noted.
+Our language-only experiment in the Appendix illustrates the potential of using generative LLMs in this context.
+Exploring and evaluating VLMs integrated with generative LLMs, e.g. vision-LLM, for recognition tasks represents an exciting future direction.